How is your Monday going?

 Let me give you a tip while you are there.

 This is a great stretch to do between sets.

 What it will do is stretch out your shoulders but also stretch out your back, specifically decompress your spine

-When you are hanging from a bar, you are putting traction on your lower back, which is a light stretch of the lower back that leads to relieving of the pressure that has built up in you back.
+When you are hanging from a bar, you are putting traction on your lower back, which is a light stretch of the lower back that leads to relieving the pressure that has built up in your back.

-Our spines compress over the day from working, siting and standing, which leads to a build up of pressure in our spines.
+Our spines compress over the day from working, sitting, and standing, which leads to a build-up of pressure in our spines.

-This bar hanging stretch help decompress and relieve that pressure in your back.
+This bar hanging stretch help decompresses and relieve that pressure in your back.

 Details on How to Do the Stretch